OpenEx-Platform/docs/docs/usage/inject-caldera.md

 ## Behavior

 The list of available injects will be updated with all Caldera abilities found.
-These new injects can be used by targeting an asset or a group of assets from the OpenEx platform.
+These new injects can be used by targeting an asset or a group of assets from the OpenBAS platform.

 The following async workflow will be carried out on the caldera injects :